phillip-kruger/phillip-kruger.github.io/_posts/2018-08-08-microprofile_config.md

 bigimg: "/images/MicroProfile_config_source/banner.jpg"
 ---

-[MicroProfile Config](https://github.com/eclipse/microprofile-config), that is part of the [MicroProfile](https://microprofile.io/) Specification, is the standardization for Java Enterprise and Microservices configuration.
+[MicroProfile Config](https://github.com/eclipse/microprofile-config), which is part of the [MicroProfile](https://microprofile.io/) Specification, is the standardization for Java Enterprise and Microservices configuration.

 Out of the box (i.e. mandatory for all implementations as defined by the specification) there are 3 ways to define your configuration: